 What We Do

 Whilst most of our members predominantly do hill walking, there are frequent opportunities to develop your skills in technical mountaineering with experienced members of the club.
-Click here for the slides from last year's welcome talk to get a better impression.
+Feel free to contact our safety and advanced skills officer Alex if you have any questions.

 Warwick University also has a Climbing Club, which focuses on sport climbing, top roping, bouldering and trad climbing.
 There is some overlap between the clubs: we both have an active community of climbers and regularly climb in the Warwick Sports Hub.

 Keep an eye on our socials for Club Climb sessions organised by our Captain James.